Contact:

 Sealant

-Definition: What is meant by sealant
+Definition: What is meant by sealant?

 Material types and key properties of sealants

 Sealants differ by chemistry, elasticity, adhesion, and resistance.
 Selection is oriented to substrate, loading, and environmental conditions.
+Service environment, expected movement, and compatibility with adjacent materials are decisive drivers.

 • Silicone (neutral cure): very good UV and weather resistance, high elasticity; suitable for facades, glass, many concrete and metal connections; sensitive regarding paintability.